mbojczuk/AI-Techniques-CPP/README.md

-# DFS-CPP
+# AI-CPP
-DFS implementation for pacman in CPP
+AI implementation for pacman in CPP
 Copy and paste these maps, doesn't visualize but outputs all nodes visited and final path.